SoultatosStefanos/dbc/docs/classes.md

-In particular, this structure contains: the type of the contract violation, (precondition, postcondition, invariant), the boolean expression that failed, the function, file, line, thread id and timestamp (ms), where the violation took place, and finally, an optional user error message.
+In particular, this structure contains: the type of the contract violation, (precondition, postcondition, invariant), the boolean expression that failed, the function, file, line, a hushed thread id and a timestamp (ms), where the violation took place, and finally, an optional user error message.